ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 Restricting GPU access
 --------------------------------------------------------------------

+By default, passing ``--device /dev/dri`` grant access to all GPUs on the system.
+To limit a container to a specific subset of GPUs, you can instead pass in their individual device nodes.
 By passing ``--device /dev/dri``, you are granting access to all GPUs on the system.
 In order to limit access to a subset of GPUs, you can pass each device individually using one or more ``-device /dev/dri/renderD<node>``, where ``<node>`` is the card index, starting from 128.